 The new version of the film was approved unanimously by Paul, Ringo, and the wives of John & George.
 The basic idea was to downplay the bickering, and show more of the positive interactions, plus to greatly improve the technical quality of the film.

 It’s also the plan to make a technically improved original version of the Let It Be movie available for streaming after the release of this new documentary.
+Of course they might decide that’s unnecessary after this one comes out.

 So it’s come full circle.
 In 1969 the album/film was called Get Back.
 In 1970 the title was changed to Let It Be.
 Fifty years later we’re back to Get Back.